anewton1998/rdap_guide/src/protocol/http.md

 ### TLS 1.3 Early Data

 TLS 1.3 has a feature known as "Early Data" or zero round-trip time (0-RTT).
-How this feature is used with HTTP is defiend in [RFC 8470](https://datatracker.ietf.org/doc/html/rfc8470), which describes a few measures to thwart replay attacks.
+How this feature is used with HTTP is defined in [RFC 8470](https://datatracker.ietf.org/doc/html/rfc8470), which describes a few measures to thwart replay attacks.

-AS RDAP has no PUT, POST, DELETE, and PATCH methods and is only a data retreival protocol for (mostly) public data, replay attacks are not usually of great concern.
+AS RDAP has no PUT, POST, DELETE, and PATCH methods and is only a data retrieval protocol for (mostly) public data, replay attacks are not usually of great concern.
 However, RDAP server operators using authorization to provided differentiated access to RDAP data should take the precautions outlined in [RFC 8470](https://datatracker.ietf.org/doc/html/rfc8470).